 - Liverpool – 653,000

 Manchester is rather shrunken by this metric, while Birmingham is back in second place.
 Leeds, deprived of Bradford, has fallen a long way down the league tables.
 And Southampton and Portsmouth, two cities once again, are nowhere to be seen.

-Metropolitan areas are, in the most literal sense, the big ones – not simply a city itself, but all of the surrounding areas including suburbs, commuter towns and rural hinterland.
+Metropolitan areas are, in the most literal sense, the big ones – not simply a city itself, but all surrounding areas including suburbs, commuter towns and rural hinterlands.
 On this definition, London isn’t Greater London – it is in fact a large chunk of the Home Counties, too.